international employment law firm alliance L&E Global

 Norwegian employment legislation does not specify or indicate by way of example what kind of conduct on the part of the employee is sufficient to justify dismissal.
 This must be determined on the basis of a consideration of all of the circumstances of the case.
 An employer can assert different reasons for dismissals based on the employee’s breach of contractual terms and conditions, such as poor performance, misconduct, lack of attendance to work, lack of discipline, insubordination, etc.

-In cases of individual dismissals based on the conduct of the employee, there is no statutory obligation to give a written warning or to consider other suitable available work for the employee, but these are circumstances that are often taken into account in considering whether the dismissal was justified.
+In cases of individual dismissals based on the conduct of the employee, there is no statutory obligation to give a written warning or to consider other suitable available work for the employee, but these are circumstances are often taken into account in considering whether the dismissal was justified.

 Before making a decision regarding dismissal with notice, the employer shall discuss the matter with the employee and an elected representative of the employee, unless the employee himself does not desire this.
-The notice of termination itself needs to be in writing and shall fulfill certain minimum requirements.
+The notice of termination itself needs to be in writing and shall fulfil certain minimum requirements.

 Is Severance Pay Required?

-Separation Agreements
+Severance Agreements

 Does the age of the employee make a difference?

-No, there is no formal difference between entering into a settlement agreement with either a young or old employee.
+No, there is no formal difference between entering into a severance agreement with either a young or old employee.
 The employee’s age may however be a factor in determining any severance pay, damages etc. In addition, age may call for a longer period of notice period.

 Are there additional provisions to consider?